 This under counter wine cooler allows you to store as many as twelve bottles of wine at one time.
 You get the option of storing the bottles lying on their side so the corks do not dry out, or standing upright.
 This allows you to store open bottles and keep them at the best temperature.

-The cooler has no vibration when it is running so the sediment in the bottles is not disturbed.
+This 12 bottle wine cooler under cabinet has no vibration when it is running so the sediment in the bottles is not disturbed.
 This means that you get a glass of wine that is sediment free and perfectly chilled each time you pour.

 The cabinet is a stylish black with platinum finish that will look good in any home.
 The glass doors are curved to give them a modern appearance.
 There is a default shut off on the display light so that it goes off after ten minutes.
 The unit also has shelves that are easy to remove for cleaning purposes.